mkriele/ValueOrientedRiskManagementInsurance.jl/README.md

 When this package is finished it will provide example calculations for the second edition of the book _Wertorientiertes Risikomanagement von Versicherungsunternehmen_ (to be published) as well as future editions of its English translation, _Value-Oriented Risk Management of Insurance Companies_.

 This package is written for Julia 0.3.x.
-In its current form it does not work for later versions of Julia.
+In its current form it will incur warnings for Julia 0.4 prerelease, and it will not work for later versions of Julia.
 An update is planned once Julia 0.4.0 is released.